 One guaranteed way to help de-stress is to pray.
 God will never put you in a situation that you can’t make it through, so just lean on Him in your tough times.
 He will carry you through, and once you’re on the other side you’ll look back and wonder why you were ever stressed in the first place.
 Sometimes I just have to remind myself of how blessed I am and how far I’ve come and it brings me back down to earth.

 Other times, I need a little bit more.
-I will either write in my journal, take a nap, call one of my best friends (one of whom – Shakele Seaton – has her own blog that you should check out!), or go somewhere off campus.
-When you get stuck on campus it sometimes keeps you stuck in the school “mode” that’s tough to escape, even when you’re not doing actual work.
+I will either write in my journal, take a nap, call one of my best friends, or go somewhere off campus.
+When you get stuck on campus it sometimes keeps you stuck in the school “mode” that’s tough to escape, even when you’re not actually doing work.
 Getting off campus releases you from that and allows you to clear your mind.

 Now go off and find your happy place.
 I’m constantly in search of new places that bring me peace, so if anyone has any suggestions for places I should visit, let me know!